emmorais/waas/README.md

 **❌ "TSS signature generation failed" but server logs show success**
 - **Most common cause**: Browser/network timeout (operations take 60+ seconds on slower systems)
-- **Updated timeout handling**: Browser now waits up to 10 minutes with progress indicator
-- Check server logs to see if operation completed successfully after any timeout
-- If server shows success, the signature was generated but browser timed out
-- Open browser developer tools (F12) and check Console tab for detailed errors
-- This can happen due to:
-  - **Browser/network request timeout** (most common on first run or slower systems)
-  - Network connectivity issues between browser and server
-  - Browser security policies blocking long-running requests
-  - System resource constraints during intensive cryptographic operations

-**⏱️ "Network/Browser timeout" messages**
-- **Enhanced timeout handling**: Operations now have 10-minute browser timeout with progress tracking
-- **Progress indicator** shows elapsed time during long operations
-- Server continues processing even after any browser timeout occurs
-- Check server logs to confirm if operation completed successfully
-- If successful, try the operation again - it may use cached results and be faster
-- **First-time operations are typically slower** due to cryptographic setup and initialization

 **❌ "NetworkError when attempting to fetch resource"**
 - **Most common cause**: Server not running or not accessible on https://localhost:8443